diosvo/log-system-from-scratch/study/bash/README.md

   ```

 - Any variables in bash are tied to that session will be wiped out once you close the window (e.g. type `exit`)
-- We use double quotes in bash, it's going to actually treat the variables inside the `echo` statement to show what the variables equal rather than the names themselves.
+- We use double quotes in bash, it's going to treat the variables inside the `echo` statement to show what the variables equal rather than the names themselves.
-- Sub-shell (e.g. `$(pwd)`) allows you to execute command in the background.
+- Sub-shell (e.g. `$(pwd)`) allows you to execute the command in the background.
-- Within the environment, there are many default variables that are always declared (e.g. `$USER`).
+- Within the environment, many default variables are always declared (e.g. `$USER`).
 Type `env` to view the environment variables within Linux system.
 - Lowercase and uppercase variable names have an important distinction:
-  - Uppercase: is commonly a system variable, something that's basically built-in.
+  - Uppercase: is commonly a system variable, something that's built-in.
   - Lowercase: our variables.

 2. Use [cut, awk, grep, and sed](https://blog.knoldus.com/play-with-text-in-linux-grep-cut-awk-sed/)